 - Work on promoting Indian languages in digital space

-- Create a framework for grievance redressal for all customer complaints.
+- Create a framework for grievance redressal for all complaints (from readers, media houses etc).

 - Ensure that the members adopt regulatory tools for self-reporting of data, and granular, automated, data-based audit mechanisms.